top of page

 “In the Kʼicheʼ language, “coban” means “between clouds,” [1] Abraham's tall figure appeared out of the mist, startling the fearsome pirate out of his reverie.

 “The city of Coban is the origin of this disease and it has a mysterious past.
 The vine-like roots of the Indian coral tree [2] at the abandoned temple of Coban are truly frightening and consume their victims down to the bone.
+Legend has it the coral tree was brought to the Central American kingdom as a gift from the people of India as a poisoning cure.
+However, the tree itself was poisoned by the Panther Chameleon's daughter born from the Dragon King Sagara, rendering it a toxic nightmare instead of a cure.

-Abraham continued, "I originally created the Cherubim with the feathers of a scarlet macaw and the eyes taken from Matthew, Mark, Luke and John.
+Abraham originally created the Cherubim with the feathers of a scarlet macaw and the eyes taken from Matthew, Mark, Luke and John.
 Since that time, two more individuals were added and the Vucub-Caquix is the seventh.
 Due to the nature of their crimes, the Cherubim is intended as a punishment.
 It seems the cure, oddly enough, are only the freshest leaves of the Indian Coral Tree, the exact same tree whose roots produce the toxic, snake-like vines.”

 ~